 As I sat in the seminar, it occurred to me that the speaker paid little attention to historical perspective, which seemed ironic since it was a talk about the future.
 After all, how can you talk about the future without considering the past?
 As I used to remind students, we all walk into the middle of the movie and have to figure out how we got there before making any decisions about where to go.

 Don’t get me wrong.
 I am not an anarchist or troglodyte.
-I welcome technology and the fruits it has given us in areas as diverse as space exploration and immunology.
+I welcome technology and its many benefits.
 And I certainly don’t rail against vaccines.
 But to believe that AI will give workers more time to do things like write symphonies or square the circle is naive.
 It is more likely that we will work more, stress more, and medicate more.
 Why do I say that?
 Because it is happening already.

 I’m not looking forward to a future of video games, legalized drugs, and other forms of entertainment to relieve the stress of overwork (or no work), especially when this leads to socio-economic classes drifting farther apart.
 But we’re headed in that direction slowly, inexorably.
 And as technology turns and starts to consume us just as we have consumed it, will we have the fortitude and historical insight to escape the plight of the Krell?

 Images from Forbidden Planet (1956) by James Vaughan via ShareAlike license 2.0 Generic (CC BY-NC-SA 2.0) and Loew’s International.
 Artist(s) unknown.
 Public Domain.
 For more, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”